Bhismaknagar

 Bhismaknagar is an archeological site in Indian state of Arunachal Pradesh.
 It is located near Roing in Lower Dibang Valley district.
-The remains are generally ascribed to the rule of the Sutiyas, a Bodo-Kachari (Tibeto-Burmese) ethnic group who ruled over the region of Sadiya from 11th to 16th Century CE.
+The remains are generally ascribed to the rule of the Sutiyas a Tibeto-Burmese ethnic group who ruled over the region of Sadiya from 11th to 16th Century CE.

 Etymology

 The name Bhismaknagar was first observed in the Assam District Gazetteer of the year 1928—reference to a work by the 16th-century seer Sankardev that was popular in the Sadiya region (which eventually found its way into the later Chutia chronicles.)

 Historically, the region was known as Sadhayapura (the rulers being Sadhayapur-ishwar) as per copper inscriptions and the fort formed part of the capital region of the Chutia king Laksminarayana, also known as Che-lung in Tai Buranjis (meaning "Great City" in English).

 Location

 It is located in Lower Dibang Valley district.
 The campus of the old city is spread over an area of 2500 acres.